LukasLoiodice/SFI/README.md

 ```

 ### ⚠️Disclaimers⚠️:
+* Some decisions were simplified to facilitate development/learning.
+For instance, I chose MongoDB to store the 3D objects, as I wanted to experiment with a NoSQL database.
+In a real project, these files would typically be stored in a cloud bucket.
-* Some decisions were simplified to facilitate local development and learning (e.g., storing 3D files in MongoDB instead of a cloud bucket, exposing secrets for Minikube and local testing).
-In a real project, these secrets would never be exposed, as demonstrated with the GKE deployment.
+* To simplify running the application with Docker Compose and Minikube by someone else, some secrets have been exposed.
+In a real project, these secrets would never be exposed, as demonstrated in the GKE deployment.
 * There are still opportunities to improve the backend, frontend, and security, particularly regarding code quality (refactoring and documentation).
 I am aware of these areas.
 The primary goal of this project was to implement features quickly rather than deliver a fully polished product.
 * This project is primarily a lab for experimenting with a modern cloud-native stack.
 ---